Handmade Quilts

 Color and Pattern Significance

-With respect to Amish tradition, we also want to provide a bit of information about color and pattern and the significance of both within Amish Arts.
+With respect to folk art tradition, we also want to provide a bit of information about color and pattern and the significance of both within this art form.
 Color significance can include:

 • Black for protection or binding of the elements.